Letting go – what is it?

 Breathe out even slower.

-Listen inwardly with your whole being, beyond the filter of thought.
+Listen inwards with your whole being, beyond the mind's filters.

 This is where letting go begins – in presence, more than in action.

-The shift itself takes shape inside, often later.
-At the moment when the body is ready to soften and what has long been held tight is allowed to breathe for the first time with and within you.
+The shift itself takes shape internally, often later.
+In the moment when the body is ready to soften and what has long been held tight can breathe for the first time with and within you.

 Letting go is never something we force.